g3rv4/g3rv4.com/_posts/2018-09-29-bye-bye-betterslack.md

 <!--more-->

-**UPDATE Sept 14th 2018:** After talks with our friends from Slack and a rename...
+**UPDATE Sept 14th 2018:** After talks with folks from Slack and a rename...
 Taut (fka BetterSlack) is now live back!!!
 You can find it both for Chrome and Firefox.
 See more details at [taut.rocks](https://taut.rocks).

 I feel like I need an un-unshipping gif now.